 The Virginia Tech Carilion School of Medicine emphasizes self-directed learning in small teams of students and faculty, who work in a problem-based learning format using patient cases.
 Joanne Greenawald, MD, an assistant professor in the Department of Interprofessionalism, directs a training program for small group preceptors.
 If you are interested in precepting medical students in small groups, contact Dr. Greenawald.

 The Office of Faculty Development publishes a regular newsletter, Faculty Resources for Educational Excellence (FREE).
-Current and previous issues may be viewed below.
+The newsletter focuses each month on some aspect of faculty development, including tips, resources, and various opportunities designed to support faculty success.

 Teaching and Learning Resources